aruneshroy91/Housing-price-prediction/README.md

 # Housing-price-prediction
-Housing price prediction from Kaggle in class competition where compare mean absolute error in two XGBoost models.
+Housing price prediction from Kaggle in class competition where we compare mean absolute error in two XGBoost models.

 for model 1 (random_state = 0)